-Greensboro’s nonpartisan Primary Elections for City Council and mayor are next Tuesday.
-The top two mayoral vote-getters will face off in November.
+Greensboro's nonpartisan Primary Elections for City Council and mayor are next Tuesday.
+The top two mayoral vote-getters will face off in Greensboro's municipal general election in July.
 WFDD is looking at each of the candidates and we continue now with Mark Cummings.

 The criminal justice attorney, born and raised in Greensboro, grew up poor in a single-parent household.
 He says the early advocacy by public school educators changed the course of his life and countless others.
 If elected mayor, Cummings says he would replace false promises of more teacher pay with actual support.